Introduction

 Like many countries, Mexico has rapidly adopted smartphone messaging apps and services alongside traditional SMS texting.
 Popular messaging apps include:

-Messaging via data/wifi allows unlimited messaging without per-text fees.
-Traditional SMS does still incur international rates from most carriers.
+Messaging via data/Wi-Fi allows unlimited messaging without per-text fees.
+Traditional SMS still incurs international rates from most carriers.

 Costs and Free Messaging Options